opentoonz/opentoonz_docs/source/creating_movements.rst

     - Select it in the Stage Schematic.

-    - Use the Animate tool (|animate|) with the Pick option set to Pegbar to click a drawing in the work area and select the first pegbar in the hierarchy the column containing the drawing is linked to.
+    - Use the Animate tool (|animate|) with the Pick option set to Pegbar to click a drawing in the viewer and select the first pegbar in the hierarchy the column containing the drawing is linked to.

     - Right-click a drawing in the Viewer to choose from the menu that opens the Select command related to the object hierarchically linked that you want to edit, from the first one up to the table.